EionRobb/purple-mattermost/README.md

 - Connect to Mattermost server using email/username & password.
 - Connect to Mattermost server using AD/LDAP credentials.
 - Connect to Mattermost server using GitLab cookie authentication (MMAUTHTOKEN workaround).
-- Automatically add buddies and joined channels to buddylist.
+- Automatically add buddies and joined channels to buddylist and keeps the list in sync with the server.
-- Unjoined channels displayed in Room List picker to be joined.
+- Automatically keeps chat topic in sync with the server.
+- Add/Remove buddies.
 - User search via **Accounts > {Mattermost Account} > Search for Users...**
+- Channel search via **Accounts > {Mattermost Account} > Room List**

+Not implemented yet:

+- Add/Remove chats.
+- ...

 **Core Communication**